 This should restore the fan’s efficiency.
 Blow on the side-mounted ventilation, USB ports, and other inputs.

-One thing you can do to remove this dust by carefully removing the outer case lid and blasting the heating system with air from the inside.
+You can remove this dust by carefully removing the outer case lid and blasting the heating system with air.

 And it’s not only dust that can affect the cooling.
-Make sure that you replace your thermal paste every two years (at the very least) to ensure that it doesn’t turn hard and crusty.
+Ensure you replace your thermal paste every two years (at least) to ensure it doesn’t turn hard and crusty.

-Old thermal paste won’t conduct the heat very well rendering some of your cooling efforts pretty useless.
+Old thermal paste won’t conduct the heat very well, rendering some of your cooling efforts useless.